tatwan/tatwan.github.io/_posts/2017-12-24-How-To-Plot-A-Confusion-Matrix-In-Python.md

 post: How to plot a Confusion Matrix in Python
 ---

 In this post I will demonstrate how to plot the Confusion Matrix.
-I will be using the confusion martrix from the Scikit-Learn library (`sklearn.metrics.confusion_matrix`) and Matplotlib for displaying the results in a more intuitive visual format.
+I will be using the confusion martrix from the Scikit-Learn library(`sklearn.metrics` and Matplotlib for displaying the results in a more intuitive visual format.

 The documentation for **[Confusion Matrix](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html)** is pretty good, but I struggled to find a quick way to add labels and visualize the output into a 2x2 table.